tum-ai/space/README.md

 **Deployment**:

-- Backend and DB on Azure - this will be moved to Google Cloud in the future
+- Backend and Database (DB) on Azure - this will be moved to Google Cloud in the future
 - Firebase Authentication for managing authentication, authorization and roles
 - [`Docker`](https://www.docker.com/) with [`Docker Compose`](https://docs.docker.com/compose/) for containerization and orchestration of the backend and DB

 ## Documentation

-To view an ERD of the system, paste `api/docs/erDiagram` file into a mermaid-style viewer like [this](https://mermaid.live/).
+To view an Entity-Relationship Diagram (ERD) of the system, paste `api/docs/erDiagram` file into a mermaid-style viewer like [this](https://mermaid.live/).
 Alternatively, checkout the [/api/README.md](https://github.com/tum-ai/space/tree/main/api) on GitHub.

 Documentation on the [frontend](https://www.notion.so/tum-ai/Frontend-Development-Guide-Documentation-259fdf1c5c1446d29fee4f16a39d4c0c?pvs=4) and [backend](https://www.notion.so/tum-ai/Backend-Development-Guide-Documentation-4c408603fb65439d94293c5189435770?pvs=4) as well as instructions on how to add services, pages, etc. can be seen on the linked Notion pages.

 ### FAQ

-A FAQ section with common errors and how to solve them can be found on [this](https://www.notion.so/tum-ai/Space-10953cc88e334d61a1fb37744bc72291?pvs=4) Notion page, documenting the project.
+A section with common errors and how to solve them can be found on [this](https://www.notion.so/tum-ai/Space-10953cc88e334d61a1fb37744bc72291?pvs=4) Notion page, documenting the project.

 **DevOps**: